mikediessner/nubo/docs/_source/nubo.optimisation.rst

 .. admonition:: References
    :class: seealso

-   - D P Kingma and J Ba, "Adam: A method for stochastic optimization," *Proceedings of the 3rd international conference on learning representations*, 2015.
+   - D P Kingma and J Ba, "Adam: A Method for Stochastic Optimization," *Proceedings of the 3rd International Conference on Learning Representations*, 2015.
-   - A Paszke, *et al.*, "PyTorch: An imperative style, high-performance deep learning library," *In advances in neural information processing systems*, vol. 32, 2019.
+   - A Paszke, *et al.*, "PyTorch: An Imperative Style, High-Performance Deep Learning Library," *In Advances in Neural Information Processing Systems*, vol. 32, 2019.

 .. automodule:: nubo.optimisation.adam
    :members: